 Graduate Treve Whitford pictured right, with cricket-legend Sachin Tendulkar

-UCLan Sports Journalism graduate Treve Whitford has worked his way up the ranks and is now Head of Marketing and Communications for Yorkshire County Cricket Club, where he has the responsibility to develop and oversee all of the marketing and communications strategy.
+UCLan Sports Journalism graduate, Treve Whitford, has worked his way up the ranks and is now Head of MarComms and Customer Experience for Yorkshire County Cricket Club, where he has the responsibility to develop and oversee the marketing, communications, ticketing and retail strategy.

 At the Headingley based club, Treve manages a team of three who cover all matchday activation, media management, printed materials, design, digital strategy and much more.